Missy Cummings

-Mary Louise "Missy" Cummings (born 1966) is an American academic who is a professor at Duke University and director of Duke's Humans and Autonomy Laboratory.
+Mary Louise "Missy" Cummings (born 1966) is an American academic who was a professor at Duke University and director of Duke's Humans and Autonomy Laboratory.
 She was one of the United States Navy's first female fighter pilots.
 In November 2021, Dr. Cummings joined the National Highway Traffic Safety Administration (NHTSA).
+She currently teaches at George Mason University.

 Education

 Cummings received her Bachelor of Science in mathematics from the United States Naval Academy in 1988, a Master of Science in space systems engineering from the Naval Postgraduate School in 1994, and a PhD in systems engineering from the University of Virginia in 2004.
 Her doctoral thesis was Designing Decision Support Systems for Revolutionary Command and Control Domains.

 Career

 Cummings spent eleven years (1988–1999) as a naval officer and military pilot, earning the rank of lieutenant, and was one of the United States Navy's first female fighter pilots, flying an F/A-18 Hornet.
 She became a fighter pilot shortly after the Combat Exclusion Policy was repealed in 1993, and her book Hornet's Nest recounts her experience with discrimination and hostility as one of the first women in the fighter pilot community.
 Her first call sign was Medusa and her second was Shrew.

 For her last tour in the Navy, Cummings was an NROTC instructor at Pennsylvania State University.
 After the Navy, she became an assistant professor at Virginia Tech in the school's Engineering Fundamentals Division.
-After obtaining her PhD at the University of Virginia, she achieved the rank of associate professor of aeronautics and astronautics at the Massachusetts Institute of Technology.
+After obtaining her PhD at the University of Virginia, she became an associate professor of aeronautics and astronautics at the Massachusetts Institute of Technology.
 She became a full professor at Duke University in 2016.
 Cummings served on the Board of Directors for the automotive technology company Veoneer, Inc. from 2018 to 2021.
 She resigned and sold all of her shares in October 2021 prior to starting at the NHTSA.

-As of 2021, Cummings is a professor in the Duke University Department of Electrical and Computer Engineering and the Department of Computer Science.
+As of 2021, Cummings is the director of George Mason University's Autonomy and Robotics Center and a professor at the university.
 She is an affiliate professor with the University of Washington’s Aeronautics and Astronautics Department and an American Institute of Aeronautics and Astronautics Fellow.